DrupalizeMe/drupal_user_guide/scripts/README.txt

   https://www.drupal.org/project/asciidoc_display
 See that project's README.txt file for more information.

+SOFTWARE

+To run the scripts here, you will need the following software:
+- AsciiDoc (has been tested with version 8.6.9)
+- DocBook XSL and xmlto (has been tested with xmlto version 0.0.28)
+- FOP (version 2.1 or later)
+- Calibre

+On Linux, you can try one of the following commands to install the packages:

+apt-get install asciidoc docbook fop calibre yum install asciidoc docbook fop calibre

 LANGUAGES

 A note on languages and configuration files: Each language has a file